 The class of drinks called “sours” are pretty standard.
 The general recipe is a spirit, lemon/lime, sugar, egg white and sometimes bitters.
-The Whisky Sour is a classic sour, which is probably the most commonly ordered in North America.
+The Whisky Sour is a classic sour, which is probably the most commonly ordered one in North America.
 But you can have a brandy sour, a Midori sour or a Pisco Sour.
 Pisco is the national spirit of Chile/Peru and they are currently still fighting over ownership.
-Aside from the politics, the Pisco Sour has become a trendy cocktail.
+Aside from politics, this drink has become a trendy cocktail.
 It still follows the basic sour formula, but because Pisco is a grape distillate, the flavour is different which seems to intrigue people.
 Plus raw egg whites are always an exciting addition to a cocktail.

 My first introduction to Pisco was years ago when I took up bartending.
 One of the barbacks was from Chile and we often discussed things that were different between the two countries.
 Wine was a common topic and spirits were also discussed.
 After a few weeks, Gabriel (Gabe) told me about this very popular drink in Chile called a Pisco Sour.
-He gave me very detailed instructions on how to make them and even told me what brands of Pisco to buy.
-The one he recommended was Pisco Control Reservado, which is an 80 proof Pisco.
-It seemed like a good drink, so I sought out a bottle and luckily found a bottle at the LCBO of all places.
+He gave me very detailed instructions on how to make them and even told me what brands to buy.
+The one he recommended was Pisco Control Reservado, which is an 80 proof.
+Curiosity compelled me to mix one up and I’ve never looked back, it is a fantastic cocktail..

-I have whipped up a few Pisco Sours since then and they are a truly enjoyable drink.
-Pisco Sours don’t have the sharp edge that a whisky sour has so that you can drink more than two.
-They are also more refreshing than a whisky sour, so on a hot summer day, these drinks can go down very nicely.
-There isn’t a suitable substitute for Pisco, so unless you can find some, the drink won’t be the same.
+Pisco Sours don’t have the sharp edge that a whisky sour has so they are a good egg white based drink for someone getting started with cocktails.
+They are also more refreshing than a whisky sour, so on a hot summer day, these drinks can go down nicely.
+If you can’t find a proper Pisco, you may be able to substitute a white grape distillate or marc but the drink won’t be the same.

 To make this drink properly, the trick is to get a good frothiness and the only way to do it is using an egg white.
 I use raw egg whites at home and powdered egg whites at the bar, which you can order online or from your local health food or cake decorating store.
 There are a couple of rules to follow if you use powdered egg whites in your Pisco Sour.
 First, you need to give powdered egg whites a moment to rehydrate, so add a teaspoon or two to a cocktail shaker and then add 3/4 oz of water, stir and let rest while you gather everything else.
 If speed is important, hit it with a stick blender.
-Also, never, ever add the pisco, or any alcohol, directly to the egg white powder, it will turn into some polymer like chunk!
-The juice from the lemon is ok.
+Also, never add the Pisco, or any alcohol, directly to the egg white powder, it will turn into some polymer like chunk that will never mix into the drink.
+The juice from the lemon is okay.
 Other than that, egg whites are what make the Pisco Sour, or any sour cocktail for that matter.